Legals

 7.1 The ownership of both parties' intellectual property rights in existence prior to the commencement of this Agreement are unaffected by any term of this Agreement.

-7.2 Any intellectual property developed by the Service Provider during the course of this Agreement, including but not limited to code, data, materials or processes, is owned by the Service Provider.
+7.2 Any intellectual property developed by the Service Provider during the course of this Agreement, including but not limited to code, data, materials, processes, methodologies, frameworks, design assets, and consulting outputs, is owned by the Service Provider upon its creation.

 7.3 Except as may otherwise be specified in this Agreement, all Intellectual Property rights in the Customer Data are and will remain the property of the Recipient.